July 27, 2020 at 10 am - Applications for Residency will be taken.

-This development will be a 45 unit apartment building featuring a variety of unit sizes as well as community amenities, both indoor and outdoor.
+This development is a 44 unit apartment building featuring 17 studio and 27 one bedroom apartments, as well as community amenities, both indoor and outdoor.
 The development will include a community room, laundry facilities, and offices.
 The whole building will be monitored by a camera surveillance system and all apartments will have intercom access to the front doors for guests.

 This location, just south of the corner of Rand and Hicks, is a good site for suburban supportive housing.
 It has easy access to nearby amenities such as two grocery stores, restaurants, a Walgreen’s, and many stores along Rand and Dundee.
 It is just a block away from a large Cook County forest preserve.
 Many residents will see this development as an opportunity to move back home and be close to family networks.